harshagrama/ATG-Artifact/README.md

 #  python script guest_invite.py

-##Purpose of this script is to:
+##  Purpose of this script is to:
-###Read configuration file for Slack REST API's  attributes and its value
+* Read configuration file for Slack REST API's  attributes and its value
-###For attribute email, which is a coma separated value generate a slack guest invite request
+* Attribute email, which is a coma separated value, for which we generate a slack guest invite request

-##"guest_invite.py" takes *.ini file as input argument.
+##  guest_invite.py takes *.ini file as input argument.

 ```
 example: